cmdanicich/wedge2020/README.md

 Your code is complete, but I'd like to see the plot that shows records by year and month across the whole data set for this to be done.

+## Feedback 2

+Excellent, thanks for doing that.
+Your QA basically tells us what happened (a duplicated upload, it appears).
+It'd be easy enough to fix by deleting the existing tables and re-uploading.
+This is _exactly_ what data engineers do in real life, since things never go exactly as planned.
+Thanks for going through that exercise and you're now **complete** on the Wedge! 🎉